 Hasbro Gaming Trivial Pursuit Game: Classic Edition

 The Classic Edition of this Trivial Pursuit Game is the same original gameplay (Fact question and answer) , only updated but still with a 1980’s retro appearance!
 Featuring classic gameplay and game board, this game contains 2,400 questions in 6 categories: Geography, Entertainment, History, Art and Literature, Science and Nature, and Sports and Leisure.
 Players move around the board answering Trivia questions on each topic for points along the board.

 Truth or Dare uses questions as facts and challenges.
 Be the first player to get rid of all Truth or Dare cards in your hand.
 Answer pop culture trivia questions correctly in order to force your opponent to tell the truth.
 If you answer the question incorrectly, you will be subjected to an outrageous dare.
 To win the game, you might have to lick another player’s arm, run around the block howling like a coyote, or stand on your head?
 Play Truth or Dare to find out how far you will go to win!

 Questions here are designed to tease out information you might not normally share or have considered e.g “Never Have I Ever… put gum under a table” and the respondent has to admit yes or no. Often it’s incorporated as a drinking game too.
 The questions add a degree of challenge and discovery between the players, but it can also be a bit confronting so it must be played by open-minded and sometimes thick-skinned people.

 Cards Against Humanity

 Questions in this game are used to create outrageous combinations.
 A question is asked with a blank and you play cards you have with answers.
 Sometimes the questioner chooses the funniest answer, other times the most inappropriate, or sometimes the one least likely to offend.
-This is more a party game and probably not a single sensible answer or learning would come, but it can be fun and gets people laughing.
+This is more a party game and probably not a single sensible answer or learning would come, but all can be fun and get people laughing.